arguelles/nuSQuIDS/README.md

 	./configure --with-squids=SQuIDS_prefix

 To compile the python interface it is additionally necessary to pass the `--with-python-bindings` option to `configure`.
+By default this will use Pybind11 to construct the python bindings.
+If you prefer to use the Boost Python library that is also supported and you should pass `--with-boost-python-bindings`.
-Also, the boost python library, a working python installation, and numpy must be available.
-The location of the boost library can be specified using:
+Also, the boost python library or pybind11 installation, a working python installation, and numpy must be available.
+When using the Boost Python bindings, the location of the boost library can be specified using:

 	./configure --with-boost-incdir=boost_include_path --with-boost-libdir-=boost_library_path